NahuenL/HW2-IMDB-Search-App-React/README.md

 ## Design Pattern

-This App uses a Provider Pattern with React Context API, It allows us to share data across the App components.
+This App uses a Provider Pattern with React Context API.
+It allows us to share data across the App components.

 # Getting Started with Create React App